-Specifying HADOOP_CONF_DIR to the directory contains hadoop configuration files or treating them as Spark properties with a spark.hadoop. prefix.
+Specifying HADOOP\CONF\DIR to the directory containing Hadoop configuration files or treating them as Spark properties with a spark.hadoop. prefix.
 Please refer to the Spark official online documentation for Inheriting Hadoop Cluster Configuration.
 Also, please refer to the Apache Hadoop's online documentation for an overview on how to configure Hadoop.